-Pamela Oliver is a Conway-Bascom Professor of Sociology at the University of Wisconsin, where she has worked since 1980.
+Pamela Oliver is a Professor Emerita of Sociology at the University of Wisconsin, where she has worked since 1980.
 She is no longer teaching regular classes and is not eligible to take on new graduate advisees, but she remains involved in the Wisconsin Sociology community and enjoys talking with students.
 Feel free to email her.
 She has an NSF-funded research project.
 Her research has two main branches: collective action and social movements, and racial disparities in criminal justice.
-She is bringing these two lines of work together in a current project on the relation between Black protest and policing and mass incarceration.

 Pam’s older work on protest and social movements includes theories and models of collective action, and studies of news coverage of protests.
 Click here to see a list of Pam’s publications about collective action and protest.